 Types of Behavioral Therapy

 Behavioral therapy is not a one-size-fits-all approach.
-Different types of behavioral therapy are designed to address specific psychological issues by focusing on altering negative behaviors and thoughts.
+Different types address specific psychological issues.
+They do this by focusing on altering negative behaviors and thoughts.

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) is one of the most recommended types of behavioral therapy at Plexus.
-It operates on the premise that our thoughts, feelings, and behaviors are interconnected, as well as that changing negative thought patterns can result in changes in feelings and behaviors.
-CBT has been highly effective for treating a variety of conditions, including depression, anxiety disorders, and post-traumatic stress disorder (PTSD).
+It is based on the idea that our thoughts, feelings, and behaviors are connected.
+Changing negative thought patterns can improve emotions and actions.
+It is highly effective in treating conditions like depression, anxiety, and PTSD.

 Techniques of CBT